Signed at build. Governed across the lifecycle.

 Bound at build.
 Not bolted on later.

-This means firmware and SBOM travel as one unit through factory provisioning, OTA distribution, vulnerability monitoring, and compliance reporting.
+Lifecycle continuity: This means firmware and SBOM remain cryptographically linked through factory provisioning, OTA distribution, vulnerability monitoring, and compliance reporting.
 There is no scenario where the firmware is at one version and the SBOM is at another, or where an SBOM is missing entirely and must be reconstructed after the fact.